Last Updated on March 16, 2026 by AcePhysio

 Understanding Herniated Discs

 A herniated disc, sometimes called a slipped or ruptured disc, occurs when the soft, gel-like center of an intervertebral disc pushes through its tough outer layer.
-This condition often irritates nearby nerves, leading to symptoms that can vary in intensity.
+This condition can cause irritation to nearby nerves, resulting in symptoms that may vary in severity.
 Pain is commonly localized to the lower back or neck, depending on which disc is affected, while radiating pain may extend down the arms or legs.
 In cases of lumbar disc herniation, this radiating discomfort is often referred to as sciatica.
 Numbness or tingling sensations can occur in the extremities, and in some cases, individuals experience muscle weakness, which may make lifting objects or maintaining a firm grip more difficult.

 Herniated discs can develop due to several factors, including age-related degeneration, poor posture, or sudden trauma.
 Although some cases resolve naturally over time, physiotherapy often provides significant relief by reducing symptoms and restoring function.